mixpanel/docs/docs/Tracking/how-tos/lookup-tables.md

 ### When _shouldn't_ I use Lookup Tables?
 Lookup Tables have a limit of 100MB CSV or roughly 1M rows.
 We don't recommend using Lookup Tables for anything very high cardinality.
 * Don't use Lookup Tables when the ID is a User ID.
 Instead use [User Profiles](doc:users-groups).
 Mixpanel is more optimized for User Profiles, so they don't have any scale limits and support more opinionated workflows in our product (like clicking into a report and seeing the list of User Profiles).
 * Don't use Lookup Tables as a way to mutate events.
-For example, using it to update an "Order Completed" event in case the order is refunded.
-A better solution for that use case is to track two events ("Order Completed" and "Order Refunded").
-This doesn't have limits on scale and is lossless (you don't lose information about the original order completion).
+For example, it might be tempting to have an `Orders` lookup table, with 1 row per Order that a customer makes.
+Then, you can update the Orders table whenever an order is mutated (eg: when you issue a refund).
+This approach will quickly run into the 100MB scale limit and will make it difficult to do the analysis you need.
+Instead, we recommend modeling state changes as events, which doesn't have scale limits and preserves the history of state changes.
+Track an `Order Completed` event and an `Order Refunded` or `Order Modified` event.
+You can then use our funnels report to answer questions like: "what % of orders were refunded?"